tronglongphung/manga-scraper/README.md

   - Application includes user authentication using JWT.

-### Concept 10%

-- Application should be a unique and novel idea.

-- Your group should clearly and concisely articulate your project idea.

-### Deployment: 20%

-- Application deployed at live URL on Heroku and loads with no errors.

-- Application GitHub URL submitted.

-### Repository Quality: 10%

-- Repository has a unique name.

-- Repository follows best practices for file structure and naming conventions.

-- Repository follows best practices for class and id naming conventions, indentation, quality comments, etc.

-- Repository contains multiple descriptive commit messages.

-- Repository contains a high-quality README file with description, screenshot, and link to deployed application.

-### Application Quality: 15%

-- Application user experience is intuitive and easy to navigate.

-- Application user interface style is clean and polished.

-- Application is responsive.

 ### Presentation 10%

 - Your group should present using Google Slides, Powerpoint, or a similar presentation software.